Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Gloucester County Utilities personnel are on call twenty-four hours a day, seven days a week, to respond to sewer line blockages and overflows.
 Call the Customer Service Office weekdays from 8 a.m. to 4:30 p.m. at 804-693-4044 or after hours, weekends and holidays call 804-693-3890 so a Utilities technician can be dispatched.
 The County does not pay for damages caused by sewer emergencies unless the backup is due to negligence on the County's part.
 As most homeowner's insurance policies do not pay for sewer backups, you may have to pay yourself.
 There is no charge for this service and it may save you a plumber's bill if the problem is within the County's lines.
 To prevent sewer backups, do not place grease in any form, diapers, rags or other objects down any drain or toilet; instruct your children not to throw trash/debris down manholes, and check your trees as tree roots could block your sewer lateral.

-During the peak summer mosquito control season, when all mosquito control districts need adulticide fogging, it takes one week for the two trucks to complete the entire route, weather permitting.
-The fogging cannot be done in rainy or windy conditions.
+During the peak summer mosquito control season, when mosquito control districts may need adulticide fogging, it takes one week for the two trucks to complete the entire route, weather permitting.
+Landing counts are done at several sites along the drivers routes and when the counts warrant spraying then the driver will initiate spraying of adulticide.
+The fogging can't be done in rainy or windy conditions.

 All parcels within mosquito control districts are assessed the mosquito control tax, no matter whether they are improved parcels or not.